-Veolia's credit profile is underpinned by its scale and diversity which have contributed to leading market positions in many different geographies across its three businesses of water, environmental and energy services.
+Veolia's credit quality is underpinned by its scale and diversity which have contributed to leading market positions in many different geographies across its three businesses of water, environmental and energy services.
 The diversity of its revenue base by business, contract type and geography (see exhibits 3 and 4 above) helps mitigate the negative effect on earnings from deterioration in any one activity or region and supports the relative stability of its cash flows.
+In addition, the granularity of its portfolio of contracts means that Veolia has limited exposure to the risk of any single contract not being renewed.